Erinn Swan: Biography

 Swan is the daughter of politician Wayne Swan.
 She is the lead singer for the Brisbane based band The Hangout.
 She has performed live on MTV's The Lair, Channel 9, NOVA and AUSTEREO national radio, and supported the likes of The Klaxons, Good Charlotte, Kisschasy, Stafford Brothers, among others.
 Swan is also an actress and has appeared in many Brisbane based projects, including the lead role in Yahoo7's PS TRIXI, and has been a reporter for Austero's Hot 30, which broadcasts nationwide.
 Swan is also an active member of the Australian Youth Music Council.
 She is Sony Music’s A&R scout for Queensland.
-She also ran a small independent label, Smile or Die Music for three years where she managed and worked intimately with the Brisbane scene.
-She also worked at Mercury Mobility for a year where she drove efforts involving programming music for mobile platforms, and researching and developing programs for how to cope with the music industries’ shift to the digital realm.
+She also ran a small independent label, Smile or Die Music, for three years, where she managed and worked intimately with the Brisbane scene.
+Additionally, she worked at Mercury Mobility for a year where she drove efforts involving programming music for mobile platforms and researching and developing programs for how to cope with the music industries’ shift to the digital realm.